quinngroup/vaccine_misinformation/README.md

 ## Hyperparameter Optimization

 Given that the Doc2Vec model is sensitve to the dimensionality, window size, and min count word parameters, I decided to run the doc2vec model on 216 different combinations of these parameters to see what would result in the best classification inference accuracy when using only the labeled data.
-The results of the hyperparameter optimization suggests that a vector dimensionality of 1000, window size of 6, and min count of 4 results in the highest classification accuracy (0.95).
+The results of the hyperparameter optimization suggests that a vector dimensionality of 100 or 1000, window size of 10 or 8, and min count of 4 results in the highest classification accuracy (0.90).
 These paramters will be used when building the doc2vec model on all data.

 ## Models

-This directory contains the 2 models, one with labeled data only and one withboth labeled and unlabeled data, built on the optimized hyperparameters described above.
+This directory contains the 4 models, one with labeled data only and one withboth labeled and unlabeled data, built on the optimized hyperparameters described above.